Chongqing Grand Theatre

 The Chongqing Grand Theatre (or Theater) is a performing arts venue in central Chongqing, People's Republic of China, located overlooking the Yangtze River.
 The 64-metre six-storey building was constructed from 2005 until 2009.
 Hassell, a design company, took part in a competition to decide how the building was constructed and laid out.
 The building contains two concert halls.

 Coliseum

 The coliseum is a horseshoe shaped auditorium which can accommodate 1826 people, including an 88-member orchestra pit.
-The coliseum is intended for large-scale opera, ballet, symphony, ballet, musicals and other performances.
+The coliseum is intended for large-scale opera, ballet, symphony, musicals and other performances.

 Theatre

 The audience hall is two floors and can accommodate 938 people, plus 65 in the orchestra pit.
 It is designed for small and medium-sized dance, opera, drama, vocal, small orchestra, chamber music, folk music and other performances.

 Performances

 Since being built the Chongqing Grand Theater has hosted many performances: